-Introducing New Covers and Titles Imagine my excitement when I found a spectacular painting done at the right time and place, Rotterdam, the embarkation port already written into 1836.
+What Paintings Show Us Imagine my excitement when I found a spectacular painting done at the right time and place, Rotterdam, the embarkation port for the 1836 voyage.
 It's The Rotterdam Ferry, painted in 1833 by famed English artist, J.M.W.
 Turner.
-As soon as I learned that I could buy rights for use as cover art, I wrote another scene in Rotterdam in which the family takes the ferry from the inner to outer harbor.
+As soon as I saw it, I wrote another scene in Rotterdam in which the family takes the ferry from the inner to outer harbor.
 Perfect!

 The Rotterdam Ferry, J.M.W.
 Turner, 1833

-A Search for New Cover Artwork The Book 1 cover put me in search of period paintings for each of The 1836 Series books.
-My luck continued with a painting of the Yellow Stone riverboat on the Missouri River.
+A Search for Artwork The Rotterdam Ferry put me in search of period paintings for each of The 1836 Series books.
+My luck continued with paintings of the Yellow Stone riverboat on the Missouri River.
 I had already written the Yellow Stone into Book 2, 1837: Among Strangers, because it was one of the few steam-powered paddle vessels going all the way upriver to St Louis.
 1836 is early for steamboats; most in New Orleans were built for work in the harbor or short trips to nearby plantations for cargos of cotton, sugar or rice.
 The Yellow Stone was already famous by 1836, having been built in a sturdy, no-nonsense way for the first riverine exploration of the upper Missouri and having fought in Texas for the newborn republic early in 1836.
 It was the subject of several paintings of the era.
-I chose Karl Bodmer's The Steamer Yellow-Stone, painted during his journey of discovery with Prince Maximilian of Prussia in 1832-34.
+Here is Karl Bodmer's The Steamer Yellow-Stone, painted during his journey of discovery with Prince Maximilian of Prussia in 1832-34.
 It shows the Yellow Stone being hauled off a sandbar.
 In my book, 1837, the Yellow Stone narrowly escapes being grounded on a sandbar.
 M. Watson's drawing of the Yellow Stone is wonderfully detailed.
 Such paintings and drawings were the "photographic" record of the era.

-Introducing 1880: All Our Strength Book 3 of The 1836 Series is centered around a key date in the family's life in America, when a husband and wife travel back to Germany and France, a trip that inspired the choice of Gustave Caillebotte's Paris Street; Rainy Day, painted in 1877 and now hanging at the Art Institute of Chicago, near the family's American homestead.
+Introducing 1880: All Our Strength Book 3 of The 1836 Series is centered around a key date in the family's life in America, when a husband and wife travel back to Germany and France, a story inspired by Gustave Caillebotte's Paris Street; Rainy Day, painted in 1877 and now hanging at the Art Institute of Chicago, near the family's American homestead.

 Paris Street; Rainy Day, Gustave Caillebotte, 1877